 With the heat and sticky humidity of the summer, you might be showering and washing your hair more often than you normally would.
 This summer, switch to a hydrating shampoo and conditioner, especially if you already have relatively dry hair.
 Using a moisturizing shampoo and conditioner will wash your hair without stripping it of its natural oils.

 Add these tips to your summer hair care routine to maintain healthy, hydrated hair!
 Have any other pieces of summer hair care advice?
-Let us know in the comments below!
+Let us know (email@example.com)!